HPENetworking/topology/doc/plugins.rst

 ``topology_library_10``.

-To extend `topology` to support your communication library you must implement in your package a module with all your public functions and create a registry entry (see below).
+To extend `topology` to support your communication library you must implement in your package a module with all your public functions and classes and create a registry entry (see below).

 It is recommended, but not required, that your package is called ``topology_lib_<library_name>``.